What a Life (EP)

-What a Life is the debut extended play by Exo-SC, the second official sub-unit of the South Korean–Chinese boy group Exo.
+What a Life is the debut extended play by South Korean hip hop duo Exo-SC, the second official sub-unit of the South Korean–Chinese boy group Exo.
 It was released on July 22, 2019 by SM Entertainment.
 The EP features six tracks, including three singles.

 Background and release

 On June 5, 2019, it was revealed that Chanyeol and Sehun would be debuting as Exo's second sub-unit and were preparing to release an album in July.
 On June 28, the EP's title and number of songs were revealed.
 On July 9, an instrumental teaser of one of the singles was released by W Korea following the duo's photo shoot for the magazine.
 On July 11, the album details were released on Exo's social media accounts.
 On July 12, it was revealed that the EP will feature three singles, and that it was produced by Dynamic Duo's Gaeko and Devine Channel.
 On July 15, it was revealed that the duo participated in writing and producing the album, and that the message of the EP is for youth.
 On July 17, three videos of the duo with Gaeko and Divine Channel were released where they talked about the making of the album.
 On the same day, a teaser of the music videos for the three singles was released.
 On July 20, a highlight medley video for the album was released, On the same day, the music video for "Just us 2" was released prior to the album's release.
 On July 22, the official music video for "What a Life" was released.
 On July 25, a video of Sehun and Chanyeol shooting What a Life was released.
 On July 26, the official music video for "Closer to You" was released.
 On July 29, a jacket making video of the duo was released.